Why Do We Call Them French Doors?

 Patio doors are sliding doors, meaning they slide to open on a track.
-This is installed along the top and bottom of the door.
-French doors open outwards in a traditional manner, and typically used as room dividers and double doors.
-Rest assured, there’s something for everyone in our internal white primed door collection.
+This track is installed along the top and bottom of the door.
+Whereas French doors open outwards in a traditional manner, and are typically used as room dividers and double doors, making them great internal door pairs.

 French doors typically come in a range of different materials, the most common being PVCu and hardwood.
 PVCu or uPVC French doors are typically mass produced and are a cheaper alternative to hardwood versions. uPVC versions are durable, light weight and cost effective, but don’t carry the same quality, look and feel of hardwood alternatives.

-On some French Doors, an espagnolette bolt is used.
-This allows the head and foot of each door to travel in one direction.
+On some external French Doors, an espagnolette bolt is used.
+This allows the head and foot of each French door to travel in one direction.
 The fabrication and high quality of joinery allows for larger glass panes to be installed, enabling larger quantities of light to enter a property.

-We offer a wide range of options to customise your doors.
+We offer a wide range of options to customise your French doors.
 Simply choose your height, size, glass arrangement, wood stain and much more.

 Why not give us a call to speak to a member of the Bifold Door UK team?